unstoppabledomains/dev-docs/static/doc-templates/template-faq.md

 ## [Question]

-[A short and precise answer to the question]
+[Short and precise answer to the question]

 ## [Question]